The Trust: A help for the community

 - Account number: 933 087 1403

 Students or prospective students from Waenhuiskrans may apply to the Trust for help.
 The only requirement is admittance to a university or some other recognised educational and training institution.
 In the first year beneficiaries must show that they are willing and able to study and improve their skills.
-In the years that follow, students are eligible for larger bursaries.
-This depends on how well they perform and how difficult the course is.

 Many students have been helped to study and qualify in fields such as medicine, law, social work, education, sport management, drama, tourism, financial management, programming, scuba diving, construction and steelwork.
 The impact of study support is not always immediately available.
 In the long run it creates opportunities and new vistas for young people.
 Education is not the filling of a pail, but the lighting of a fire.
 These new young professionals will make their mark in the coming years.

 Fish House is planned as a community centre alongside the harbour.
 Fish House has several objectives.
 It will provide support for small businesses; a visitors’ centre for the town; and a heritage centre.
 The Cape Agulhas Municipality, the Waenhuiskrans Vissersunie and the Trust worked together to make Fish House possible.

 Research and estimations show that only ten percent of the people who visit the Waenhuiskrans nature reserve and the cave also visit the historic fishing village.
 For many years, neighbourhoods were separated by buffer zones of open land, such as that between the harbour and the village.
 Fish House is planned to be a bridge between people, across the buffers of the past.

 At Fish House, visitors will be able to get information on small businesses, activities in the fishing community and general information on the town and the environment.

 Support will be available for small businesses, especially regarding marketing and administration.
 More people will be given a chance to benefit from tourism and other economic opportunities in the region.